Fasttrack-Dev/12factor-config/README.md

 ./pipeline
 ```
 It will
-- create a Beanstalk dev and prod environment
+- create (update if already present) a Beanstalk dev and prod environment
-- create a Memcached cluster for development with one node
+- create (update if already present) a Memcached cluster for development with one node
-- create a Memcached cluster for production with two nodes
+- create (update if already present) a Memcached cluster for production with two nodes
 - deploy a sample application (see below)
 - configure the deployed applications according to their environment
-- setup the necessary security groups
+- configure the necessary security groups

+As the setup might take some time to finish, it is recommended to refresh the
+security token before executing the script, so that the token does not expire
+in-flight.

 The sample application has an endpoint to set a value into the cache and one
 to retrieve cached values: